-(p) Definitions

-- (1) Commingled Plans.
+(p) Alternate Contractor Human Resource Requirements

+- Alternatively, the Contracting Officer may obtain an audit of the Contractor's compensation and benefits system and of its incurred costs from either DCAA or from DOE's independent public accounting firm (under contract with DOE); if the Contracting Officer does, the Contractor will not be required to submit the: - (i) Compensation Increase Plan; and/or - (ii) Employee Benefits Cost Study. - (q) Definitions - (1) Commingled Plans.
 Cover employees from the Contractor's private operations and its DOE contract work. - (2) Current Liability.
 The sum of all plan liabilities to employees and their beneficiaries.
 Current liability includes only benefits accrued to the date of valuation.
 This liability is commonly expressed as a present value. - (3) Defined Benefit Pension Plan.
 Provides a specific benefit at retirement that is determined pursuant to the formula in the pension plan document. - (4) Defined Contribution Pension Plan.
 Provides benefits to each participant based on the amount held in the participant's account.
 Funds in the account may be comprised of employer contributions, employee contributions, investment returns on behalf of that plan participant and/or other amounts credited to the participant's account. - (5) Designated Contract.
 For purposes of this clause, a contract (other than a prime cost reimbursement contract for management and operation of a DOE facility) for which the Head of the Departmental Contracting Activity determines that advance pension understandings are necessary or where there is a continuing Departmental obligation to the pension plan. - (6) Pension Fund.
 The portfolio of investments and cash provided by employer and employee contributions and investment returns.
 A pension fund exists to defray pension plan benefit outlays and (at the option of the plan sponsor) the administrative expenses of the plan. - (7) Separate Accounting.
 Account records established and maintained within a Commingled plan for assets and liabilities attributable to DOE contract service.
 NOTE: The assets so represented are not for the exclusive benefit of any one group of plan participants. - (8) Separate Plan.
 Must satisfy IRC Sec.
-414(1) definition of a single plan, designate assets for the exclusive benefit of employees under DOE contract, exist under a separate plan

-- document (having its own Department of Labor plan number) that is distinct from corporate plan documents and identify the Contractor as the plan sponsor. - (9) Spun-off Plan.
+414(l) definition of a single plan, designate assets for the exclusive benefit of employees under DOE contract, exist under a separate plan document (having its own Department of Labor plan number) that is distinct from corporate plan documents and identify the Contractor as the plan sponsor. - (9) Spun-off Plan.
 A new plan which satisfies IRC Reg.
 1.414 (l)-1 requirements for a single plan and which is created by separating assets and liabilities from a larger original plan.
 The funding level of each individual participant's benefits shall be no less than before the event, when calculated on a "plan termination basis."